 Intel Core i7-10510U

 The Intel Core i7-10510U is a power efficient quad-core SoC for notebooks based on the Comet Lake (CML-U) generation and was announced in August 2019.
-Compared to the similar Whiskey Lake processors (e.g. Core i7-8665U), the only difference is support for higher memory speeds (DDR4-2666 vs 2400) and two additional cores in the top model (not in this i7-10510U).
+Compared to the similar Whiskey Lake processors (e.g. Core i7-8665U), the only difference is support for higher memory speeds (DDR4-2666, LPDDR4-2933) and two additional cores in the top model (not in this i7-10510U).
 The processor cores are clocked between 1.8 and 4.9 GHz (all 4 cores 4.3 GHz max).
 Thanks to HyperThreading 8 threads can be used.
 More information on Comet Lake and all the models and articles on it can be found here.

 Thanks to the high clock speeds, the processor performance of the i7-10510U is very good for its class.
 It should outperform the top Whiskey Lake i7 slightly (i7-8665U) and also Ice Lake processors if the cooling and TDP settings are not limiting.

-The chip is still produced in the 14nm++ process as Whiskey Lake.
+The chip is still produced on the 14nm++ process as Whiskey Lake.
 The TDP (PL1) is specified at 15 Watts but can be varied from 10 to 25 Watt from the manufacturer (cTDP up/down) resulting in different performance (especially Turbo durations).
 To provide the full performance, Intel proposes a short power peak of 82 W (PL4) for the i5 (90W even for the 6-core i7) and 11 W more than Whiskey Lake.

 |Series||Intel Comet Lake|

 |Power Consumption (TDP = Thermal Design Power)||15 Watt|

 |Features||Dual-Channel DDR4 Memory Controller, HyperThreading, AVX2, Quick Sync, Virtualization, AES-NI|